raquelanamb/masqueraded-file-checker/README.md

 # masqueraded-file-checker
 This program checks if the file extension matches the hex file signature for each file within a given folder.

-This program works by checking for each file in a given folder whether the extension of the file matches with the expected hex file signature(s) within a Python dictionary that contains the file extensions as keys and the lists of possible file signatures as values.
+The program works by checking for each file in a given folder whether the extension of the file matches with the expected hex file signature(s) within a Python dictionary that contains the file extensions as keys and the lists of possible file signatures as values.

 To use:
 1. Run the program file_signatures.py.